Guide to waterfowl ammo

 There is no perfect shell.
 There is only the right shell for the situation.

-- Larger birds require more energy
+Ducks require less penetration.
+Larger birds require more energy.

-- Inside decoy range favors pellet count
+Inside decoy range favors pellet count, while longer shots require more retained energy.

 For more detail, see the Duck Hunting Ammo Guide and Goose Hunting Ammo Guide.